basilean/pingo/README.md

 [![Docker](https://github.com/basilean/pingo/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/basilean/pingo/actions/workflows/docker-publish.yml)

 ## Overview
-PinGo is simple application to measure network availability from a source (where it runs) to targets nodes (acquired from Kubernetes cluster).
+PinGo is a simple application to measure network availability from a source (where it runs) to target nodes (acquired from Kubernetes API).

 ## How it Works?
-It connects to a Kubernetes API in order to get a list of nodes with their IP addresses and Kubelet ports.
+It keeps connecting to a Kubernetes API to get a list of nodes with their IP addresses and [Kubelet port](https://kubernetes.io/docs/reference/ports-and-protocols/) (60s default).
-For each node, one probe is created that will loop with an interval, trying to establish a TCP connection, measuring replies, time and lost packages.
+For each node, one probe is created and handled, this will loop with an interval (15s default), trying to establish a TCP connection (3 way handshake), measuring reply, time and lost.
 ```mermaid
 graph TD
     style A fill:#0e0,stroke:#010,stroke-width:3px;